 DISCLAIMER: All data and information provided in this blog post are for informational purposes only.
 Kentico makes no representations as to the accuracy, completeness, currentness, suitability, or validity of any information contained herein.
 We recommend consulting with a lawyer for any legal advice pertaining to GDPR compliance.

-GDPR: Who’s Responsible for Data in the Client-Agency Relationship?
+GDPR: Who's Responsible for the Right to Be Forgotten in the Client-Agency Relationship?